Moving House with Optus Home Wireless Broadband

 If you’re anything like us, you love your internet fuss-free and flexible.
 Well, we’re here to bring you some good news!
 Optus has developed a new Home Wireless Broadband service that’s about as hassle-free as the internet can get (and flexible, too).
 How hassle-free you ask?
 Well, setting it up is about as effortless as putting on your shoes.
-This plug and play solution is the ultimate answer for those of you trying to avoid having to install internet every time you move.
+This plug and play solution is the ultimate answer for those moving house and having to install a new internet every time.
 Let’s break it down.

 How It Works

 Some things are as simple as they sound and Optus Home Wireless Broadband is indeed one of those things.
 All it takes to get started is the following excruciatingly difficult (note sarcasm) steps: check online to make sure the service is available in your neck of the woods, select a plan, receive a Home Wireless Broadband kit (which includes a very sleek looking modem and SIM card), insert the SIM card into the modem, plug the modem into a power source and locate the switch on the back, flip the switch on and…oh wait, that’s literally all you need to do before the Optus mobile network is powering the internet on your computers, tablets, mobile devices, etc. And if/when you move you can take everything with you – just remember to check the serviceability of your new home first.

 Plug.
 And.
 Play.
 The days of scheduling appointments and dealing with technicians are over.
 Optus presents the true no-brainer alternative to fixed broadband for those of you who stay light on your feet and like to keep things that way.
 Heck, because the process is so simple we’ll gleefully repeat it in its profoundly uncomplicated glory: receive the kit, pop in the SIM card, plug in the modem, flip the switch, use the internet.
 Period.